In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - In a small bowl, stir together the honey and harissa powder.

-- Pat the fish dry with a paper towel; season generously with salt.
+- Pat the fish dry with a paper towel; season lightly with salt.

 Line a sheet pan with parchment paper or foil, or lightly grease.
-Place the fish (skin side down for the skin-on salmon, snapper, or barramundi) on the prepared sheet pan and brush the top of the fish evenly with the honey-harissa mixture.
+Place the fish (skin side down for the snapper or barramundi) on the prepared sheet pan and brush the top of the fish evenly with the honey-harissa mixture.
 Roast, rotating the pan halfway through, until the fish is opaque and flaky, 10 to 12 minutes.
 Meanwhile, prepare the rest of the meal.

 Make the apple-cabbage slaw